 - Secondly, it was not just low-quality, spurious publishers who were affected.
-Research from Moz found that previously high-authority sites like Prevention.com and Livestrong.com were among the biggest losers in terms of the update and its subsequent rankings changes.
-These two sites joined many other trusted websites in plummeting down the rankings.
+Research from Moz found that previously high-authority sites like Prevention.com and Livestrong.com were among the biggest losers in terms of the update and its subsequent ranking changes.
+These two sites joined many other trusted websites in plummeting down the SERPs.

 Moz’s research found that, of all the sites affected, it was sites in the health category that experienced the biggest flux, hence the term the “Medic Update” becoming popularly coined.

 In the face of such controversy, it may seem strange to consider how to ‘make the Medic update your friend’.
 However, you need to consider the update from Google’s point of view, and, more importantly, from the point of view of the search engine’s users.
 Google is not out to pull the rug from under hardworking businesses and publishers — it is merely trying to provide its users with search results they can truly rely on, and which meet the needs of these searchers while keeping the public safe.

 When we consider this user intent within the frame of YMYL website, it becomes clear that the google update is not a bad thing at all — businesses simply need to be savvier and more methodical when they publish content on their site.

 There are advantages to be gained here too.
 As we have seen over the past few years, sites that can adhere to certain best practices can cement their position as high-ranking, high-authority publishers.
 But what are these best practices?

 Be aware of YMYL content